-Commercial papers referred to in (d) above were payable in three months and carried interest rate in the range of 4.17% p.a. to 4.35% p.a.
+2) Commercial papers referred to in (d) above were payable in three months and carried interest rate in the range of 4.17% p.a. to 4.35% p.a.

-Loan from banks referred to in (e) above to the extent of:
+3) Loan from banks referred to in (e) above to the extent of:

-- Rs.
+- i) Rs.
 2 (March 31, 2022: Rs.
-2) payable as per approved Resolution Plan by erstwhile Murli Industries Limited (now, a unit of the Company (refer note 54(b)), is yet to be paid due to documents pending to be received from related bank, required by the authorised dealer for making the remittance. - Rs.
+2) payable as per approved Resolution Plan by erstwhile Murli Industries Limited (now, a unit of the Company (refer note 54(b)), is yet to be paid due to documents pending to be received from related bank, required by the authorised dealer for making the remittance. - ii) Rs.
 350 (March 31, 2022: Rs.
 Nil) is payable in 3 months and carry interest rate in the range of 7.40% p.a. to 7.58% p.a.

-Loan from related parties referred to in (f) above to the extent of:
+4) Loan from related parties referred to in (f) above to the extent of:

 Rs.
 Nil (March 31, 2022: Rs.
-98) availed from a Holding company was repayable in 3 months and carried interest rate of 6.00%
+98) availed from a Holding company was repayable in 3 months and carried interest rate of 6.00% p.a.

-- Rs.
+- 5) Rs.
 5 (March 31, 2022: Rs.
 6) payable by erstwhile Dalmia DSP Limited (now, a unit of the Company (refer note 54(a)) to unsecured financial creditors towards full and final settlement of their claims as per Resolution Plan approved by NCLT.
 The amount shall be paid within 30 days from the effective date subject to grant of incentive from State Government of Bihar as specified in the Resolution Plan.
-During the previous year, the State Government of Bihar had sanctioned the incentive package, however as per the terms of sanction, the loan is repayable in the same proportion in which the incentive package shall be released by the government. - The quarterly returns or statements of current assets filed with banks are in agreement with the books of account of the Company.
+During the previous year, the State Government of Bihar had sanctioned the incentive package, however as per the terms of sanction, the loan is repayable in the same proportion in which the incentive package shall be released by the government. - 6) The quarterly returns or statements of current assets filed with banks are in agreement with the books of account of the Company.

-Notes to standalone financial statements as at and for the year ended March 31, 2023
+Notes to standalone financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise